xwmx/nb/README.md

 tools directly, so you aren't dependent on `nb` to decrypt your files.

+For a full list of options available for `nb add`, run `nb help add`.

 ##### Shortcut Alias: `a`

 `nb` includes single-character shortcuts for many commands, including